ericPantarotto/react_ultimateCourse/_notes/notes.md

 - However, as the component is re-rendered, the function here of course is executed again, which then will fetch again, which in turn will set the movies again as well.
 And then this whole thing starts over and over again.
 - **<span style='color: #875c5c'>IMPORTANT:** And so this really is an infinite loop of state setting and then the component re-rendering.
 And so **this is the reason why it is really not allowed to set state in render logic**.

+### useEffect to the Rescue

+The idea of the `useEffect` hook is to give us a place where we can safely write side effects, just  like data fetching.
+But the side effects registered with the `useEffect` hook will only be executed after certain renders, i.e. only write after the initial render, which is exactly what we are looking for in this situation.

+the first argument is the side effect you want to be run, i.e. a *JavaScript function* and the second argument is the dependencies that will cause this hook to be run again, if you pass an empty array `[]`, it will only run when the component is mounted.

+**<span style='color: #495fcb'> Note:** in a larger, more real world application, we may use some external library for data fetching.
+But again, in a small application like this one, this is now a great way to fetch some data on mount, so when our application first loads.
 <!---
 [comment]: it works with text, you can rename it how you want